 Veepeak OBDCheck BLE+ Vs. OBDCheck BLE Vs. Vgate iCar Pro: Key Things In Common

-The Veepeak OBDCheck BLE+, Veepeak OBDCheck BLE, and Vgate BLE 4.0 are all wireless OBD2 adapters designed to work with a diagnostic app for your smartphone.
-All three offer easy set-up and operation, and are compatible with a wide range of apps and vehicles.
+The Veepeak OBDCheck BLE+, Veepeak OBDCheck BLE, and Vgate BLE 4.0 are all wireless OBD2 adapters designed to work with a diagnostic app on your smartphone.
+All three offer easy set-up and operation and are compatible with a wide range of apps and vehicles.

 While these are all compact and easy-to-use OBD2 adapters, there are some notable differences between them.
 Let’s dig into those more so you can better decide which is the best one for your vehicle.